 Are you interested in working in partnership with people in groups and communities who experience disadvantage and oppression, and working to achieve social change in Irish society and abroad?
 This course promotes principles of inclusion, human rights, equality and social justice, working towards sustainable development and tackling issues such as inequality, climate change, poverty and disadvantage.

 In this course, you’ll learn the knowledge and skills you need to work in community development and youth work.
 Subjects include sociology, psychology, community development, social policy, addiction, human rights, youth development and social entrepreneurship.
 The course has a strong element of experiential learning and involves fieldwork placements.

 Work Placement: There are two 12-week work placements, in Year 2, Semester 2 and Year 3, Semester 2.

-Professional Accreditation: The programme is professionally endorsed by the All-Ireland Endorsement Body (AIEB) for Community Work Education and Training (2018-2023).
+Professional Accreditation: The course is professionally endorsed by the All-Ireland Endorsement Body (AIEB) for Community Work Education and Training (2018-2023).

-Further Study: On successful completion, you’ll be eligible to progress onto the final year of the Bachelor of Arts (Honours) in Community and Youth Development.
+Further Study: On successful completion, you’ll be eligible to progress onto the final year of the Bachelor of Arts (Honours) in Community Development & Youth Work .